Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 - Live microbial substances (probiotics)

-Today we will mainly look at the mentioned vitamins and minerals and how they are absorbed in the body and how to choose the best ones.
-Vitamins and minerals support the immune system, help build bones, repair damaged cells and convert food into energy.
-Each of them plays its own special role and their deficiency can lead to imbalance in the body, often accompanied by unpleasant symptoms.
+Today, we will focus mainly on the aforementioned vitamins and minerals, how they are absorbed in the body, and how to choose the highest quality ones.
+Vitamins and minerals support the immune system, help build bones, repair damaged cells, and convert food into energy.
+Each of them plays a special role, and their deficiency can lead to an imbalance in the body, often accompanied by unpleasant symptoms.

 Vitamins